 It’s a process that changes constantly because Google updates its ranking factors periodically.
 This is why it’s not as easy as some people may have thought.

-Therefore, for you to be able to get the best of you search engines and search results, you have to always keep yourself updated and stay on top of the game.
+Therefore, for you to be able to get the best of search engines results, you have to always keep yourself updated and stay on top of the game.

 So, what makes a difference in Google rankings and search engine results?
 In one of its recent blog posts, Link-Assistant helped us to understand changes in Google rankings algorithm and process.